evoluteur/evolutility-server-node/README.md

 { title: 'Finish testing', priority: 2}
 ```

-Even though it is a "POST", the request returns the new record.
+Even though it is a "POST", the request also returns the newly created record.
 It is not standard but it saves the UI a subsequent call.

 #### Update